octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.2.1 - 2024-04-22 =
+* Added new filters to change images, brohchure and EPC filenames imported from Alto
+* Correction whereby some core post data (i.e. author) didn't update in CSV and XML imports

 = 2.2.0 - 2024-04-19 =
 * Show warning if same status is ticked in both export department statuses